What is Fiber-To-The-Home service and how does it compare to other types of Internet service?

-Currently, Heartland Fiber provides fiber optic service to Roanoke, Eureka and Deer Creek, IL.
-Construction in Mackinaw, IL is wrapping up soon and we plan to begin serving customers there in the fall of 2022.
+Currently, Heartland Fiber provides fiber optic service to Roanoke, Eureka, Deer Creek & Mackinaw, IL.
 Please contact our office by phone, email or Facebook Message to have your specific address checked for service availability.

 I’ve checked – service is not available to me yet.
 Can I do anything to encourage progress in my area?

 We encourage anyone interested in service to contact our office to let us know of serious interest.

 I live in a rural area – will I be able to get service?

 We are currently focused on infrastructure builds within city or village limits & contiguous areas.
 After primary construction is complete, we may consider more rural areas on a case-by-case basis as demand grows.